 He’s worked hard since he was 14 years old, and it’s gratifying to see it all paying off, he admits.
 Greg hopes to retire in the scuba field, a dream that may not have been possible without the staunch support of the F&M team.
 “F&M just makes everything really easy,” he says.
 “From the front line all the way up to Chairman and CEO Steve Fisher.
 I remember calling him once, and he promptly came to Hap’s to talk to me personally.”

-That kind of attentive service is something he’s experienced at every branch he visits.
+That kind of attentive service is something he’s experienced at every office he visits.
 His wife, on the other hand, prefers F&M’s online platform for her banking needs.
 They may not agree on the method, but they do agree on the bank.
 “They’ve always been there, regardless of what I needed,” Greg says of F&M. “And you just don’t find that with other banks.”